MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-connect-clients.md

 > [!NOTE]
 > For detailed guidance on creating channels and configuring permissions, see [Connect and configure an agent for Teams and Microsoft 365](/microsoft-copilot-studio/publication-add-bot-to-microsoft-teams).

-## Connect end-users via Microsoft 365 Copilot
+## Connect via Microsoft 365 Copilot

 After the agent is published, end users can add it to Microsoft 365 Copilot and interact with Power Pages data through natural language.

-### Prerequisites for end users
+### Prerequisites

-- Membership in the organization or group that has access to the agent.
+- Membership in the organization or group that has access to the agent
-- A valid Microsoft 365 Copilot license.
+- A valid Microsoft 365 Copilot license

 ### Add agent in Microsoft 365 Copilot and perform operations